 Please note: If a state does not use both a minimum and maximum needs allowance, there is no need to take shelter and utility costs into account.
 Rather, the non-applicant spouse is automatically entitled to income from the applicant spouse to bring his/her income level to the state’s monthly maintenance needs allowance figure.

 Monthly Housing Allowance

-The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners insurance.
-If the community spouse’s shelter costs are high relative to one’s state’s MMMNA, the community spouse might be entitled to a higher level of income from the applicant spouse.
+The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners’ insurance.
+Based on the community spouse’s shelter costs and the MMMNA in the state in which he/she resides, he/she might be entitled to a higher spousal allowance.

-As of July 1, 2018, the shelter allowance is $617.25 / month for 48 of the 50 states.
-In Alaska, the shelter allowance is set at $771.75 / month, and it is $709.88 / month in Hawaii.
+As of July 1, 2019, the shelter allowance is $634.13 / month for 48 of the 50 states, as well as the District of Columbia.
+In Alaska, the shelter allowance is set at $792.38 / month, and it is $729.75 / month in Hawaii.
 These figures are calculated each July and are based on a percentage of the minimum monthly maintenance needs allowance.
 Very generalized, it is assumed that a community spouse has sufficient funds in which to pay his/her shelter expenses if his/her income is equivalent to the MMMNA and his/her shelter costs do not exceed the monthly housing allowance.
 If the shelter costs are greater than the set monthly housing allowance, the community spouse is entitled to a greater MMMNA.
 For instance, if one’s shelter costs are $150 / month over the shelter allowance, one’s MMMNA will be increased by $150 / month.
-However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum MMMNA of $3,160.50 / month.
+However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum monthly maintenance needs allowance of $3,160.50.